AI-Citizen/SolidGPT/README.md

 ### **Start Your Own Graph**

-1. Create a graph by solidportal[learn more about solidportal](solidportal/Readme.md)
+1. Create a graph by solidportal [learn more about solidportal](solidportal/Readme.md)
 2. Create a entry point under the solidgpt folder and input the work graph path
 3. Run the code with python3 your_file_name.py